royratcliffe/Faraday/README.md

 The URL's trailing slash is very important.
 Without it, merging URLs will replace the entire path rather than just append the path.
-This is a 'feature' associated with Apple's `NSURL` class.
+This is a 'feature' associated with Apple's `URL` class.

 ## Swift Versus Ruby